NicholasLYang/uptointerpretation/content/posts/things-i-used-to-care-about.md

 This isn't to say that linters are bad or out of vogue.
 But I think there was a period where we were really fanatical about lint rules and now, hopefully, we've backed off a little.
+Nowadays linters seem more focused on correctness and less so on style.

 The rational often cited was that linters enforced standardization and therefore less mental overhead when it came to reading the code.
 I do